 Got travel plans abroad with the kids family next year?
-If you haven’t secured passports for your child (or children), it’s time that you do.
-Luckily for us parents with kids seven years old and below, the process is really easy.
+If you haven’t secured a passport for your child (or children), it’s time that you do.
+Luckily for us parents with kids seven years old and below, it’s easy to comply with Philippine Passport Requirements for minors.
 Kai was almost two years old when we applied for his passport.

 One of the perks of having a little child with you is that it’s easier to process things in government agencies.
-This is true for the Philippines and if you’re planning to visit the Department of Foreign Affairs (DFA) to get your child a passport.
+This is true for the Philippines and if you’re planning to visit the Department of Foreign Affairs (DFA) to get a Philippine Passport for minors.
 Initially, you need to set an appointment, but in our case, we didn’t because Kai was there.
 Nevertheless, it’s still easy to set an appointment since it can now be done online (Click here if you wish to set up an appointment).
 The DFA has made it clear that setting up an appointment is free.
 Also, one appointment is enough, even if you travel as a family.

 A. Walk-in Application (Priority Applicants)